niubility000/PDJ-Media-Repeater/README.md

 **WARNING: Please use standard browsers: Edge, Chrome, Safari or Firefox to ensure PDJ Media Repeater works correctly.
 Other browsers may not fully comply with HTML5 standard and may hijack media tags.**

-Double click **the .srt file** in the webpage to launch PDJ Media Repeater.
+Double click **the .srt file** with yellow icon in the webpage to launch PDJ Media Repeater.

 Note: To change the settings or add/remove a favorite sentence, you need login the filebrowser with an account which has the permission as below:  It will add a "PDJ-userX-favorite.txt" file in current folder.
 ![Preview](https://github.com/niubility000/PDJ-Media-Repeater/blob/main/!!!attachments/screenshot3.jpg)